Elkulas/Hexo/source/_posts/2018-12-09-Calibration.md

 ## Calibration

 Camera parameters include intrinsics, extrinsics, and distortion coefficients.
+The key point of calibration is to determine these parameters shown above to build up the model of camera.
+By using the camera model, one could determine the relation between the points' position on the 3-D objects and the pixels on the images.

+The accuracy really matters.

 #### Pinhole Camera Model